MrCoolition/estimate_moving_price/README.md

    - **Environment**: Python 3.11 or your preferred version.
    - **Build Command:** `pip install -r requirements.txt` (make sure `requirements.txt` exists and lists `fastapi` and `uvicorn`).
    - **Start Command:** `uvicorn main:api --host 0.0.0.0 --port $PORT`
+     - Do **not** replace `$PORT` with a fixed value.
+Render sets this environment variable automatically.
+If the service doesn't listen on that port, Render's health check will kill the process.
 4. **Select Plan and Deploy**
    - Choose a free or paid plan based on traffic needs.
    - Click **Create Web Service**.
 Render will build and start the service.